bZxNetwork/bzx.network_website/collections/_posts/2020-10-30-governance-call-80.markdown

 On the community call that concluded on Friday, Oct 30th, Roman from our team also explained about Flash Loans.
 You can check the sample mentioned on the call [here](https://github.com/bZxNetwork/flashloan-sample).

-Apart from the above updates, we've also made several tweaks and improvements under the hood to make the experience even smoother.
+Apart from the above updates, we've also made several tweaks and improvements under the hood to make the experience smoother.

 You can also follow us on [GitHub](http://github.com/bZxNetwork).
 Pull requests and ideas are always welcome!